luxola/sephora-test/readME.md

 *For point 1, parsing the query will be necessary.
 We can assume the shape of the tables in the scripts will always be `dataset_name.table_name`

+*Your code should be flexible enough so that it will still work properly if more scripts are added in any folder

 *You can use the following dummy function as a placeholder for the function actually running the sql scripts (in go):